 Conclusion

-Red light therapy is a gentle, non-invasive way to reduce pigmentation spots.
+Red Light Therapy is a gentle, non-invasive way to reduce pigmentation spots.
 Especially superficial spots like acne marks and sun damage respond well.
-The science is still developing, but current studies are positive and show that red light can help the skin repair, even out, and strengthen.
+The science is still developing, but current studies are positive and show that red light can help the skin heal, even out, and strengthen.